Submitted by Nate Prosser and Alex Peel, Legal Aid BC,

 Going to court, Part 4/6

-WCR and LSS co-publish a series offering readers information about their legal rights in Canada.
+WCR and Legal Aid BC co-publish a series offering readers information about their legal rights in Canada.

 Sally was in an abusive relationship.